containerbuildsystem/atomic-reactor/docs/garbage_collection.md

 The plugin `remove_built_image` deletes the built image.
 These images may leak if the build fails after the image is created but before the plugin is run.

-We need to figure out whether dock should try harder to remove the image (e.g. by moving this feature out of a plugin) or if it should implement some garbage collection mechanism that recognizes unused containers created by dock and deletes them.
+We need to figure out whether Atomic Reactor should try harder to remove the image (e.g. by moving this feature out of a plugin) or if it should implement some garbage collection mechanism that recognizes unused containers created by Atomic Reactor and deletes them.

 ## Base images